teresaibarra/texts/docs/index.md

 ## Topics over time

+I trained a [Biterm topic model](https://xiaohuiyan.github.io/paper/BTM-WWW13.pdf) to identify 40 recurring topics in our text messages.
+The model then assigned a topic to every message containing text.
+The following graphs describe the frequency of a given topic over time.

-The following graphs depicts 40 topics found in our text messages and a topic was predicted for each message.
-The topics were identified with a Biterm topic model.
-Topics are grouped by theme.
-A list of words are associated with each topic and are ordered from most to least relevance and I have added a possible interpretation.
+The model describes a given topic as a list of words.
+The list is ordered from most to least relevance.
+I added a possible interpretation of this list for each topic.

 ```js
 function topicPlot(data, { width } = {}, index, teresaMessages, exMessages) {